Missed a Swarm – What To Do Next After Your Hive Has Swarmed (UK)

 - No fresh eggs, but older brood still present

-You can compare what you’re seeing with the Queen Cell Timeline to understand how far the process has progressed.
+You can compare what you’re seeing with the Queen Cell Timeline to understand how far the process has progressed, and with Capped Queen Cells if the remaining cells are already sealed.

 What Has Actually Happened